 11Get around by ADO bus

-Mexico City is the elephant in the room when it comes to Mexico.
-People are so formatted to fly directly to Cancún or Acapulco that they overlook this massive, vibrant, culturally interesting metropolis that offers a ton of things to do and see.
+Mexico City is the elephant in the room.
+People are so conditioned to fly straight to Cancún or Acapulco that they overlook this massive, vibrant, culturally extraordinary metropolis.

 13Go for the street food